asuh/front-end-windows/readme.md

 ## Node.js

+Node allows Node Package Manager (NPM) to install external scripts from a repository.
+Why is this important?
+You don't have to go to multiple websites to grab the individual library files.
+They can be automated into your project using NPM.

-Install [Node.js](https://nodejs.org/) with WSL command line:
+Install [Node.js](https://nodejs.org/) and [npm](https://npmjs.org/) with WSL command line:

     sudo apt install nodejs

-This also installs the [npm](https://npmjs.org/) package manager.

 Once installation is complete, restart your command line application so that you can verify that Node and NPM are correctly installed:

     node --version
     npm --version

-Node modules are installed locally in the `node_modules` folder of each project by default, but there are at least two that are worth installing globally if you know you'll use them.
-Those are [TypeScript](http://www.typescriptlang.org/), [Gulp](http://gulpjs.com/):
+Node modules are defined in a local `package.json` file inside your project. `npm install` will download external libraries and frameworks into each project's own `node_modules` folder by default.
+You'll never need to actually edit files in this folder, only reference them.

+Two popular packages worth installing globally are [TypeScript](http://www.typescriptlang.org/), [Gulp](http://gulpjs.com/):

     npm install typescript
     npm install -g gulp

+Your specific project might not need either of these but this is an example of how to install external libraries.

 ### Npm usage